The Art Of Regenerative Resampling

 What is Resampling?

+So you've made a sound with a synth or some audio exactly how you want it.
+The problem is - it doesn't have a life of its own.
+Moreover, it doesn't change organically.
+It only comes in one form.
+You've probably found yourself wishing you had a thousand variations of it to compose a whole piece of music.
+This is where resampling comes in handy.
 Sometimes, all you need is one sound to make an entire piece of music.
 Therefore, this is an increasingly popular technique in electronic music production.
 With the power of resampling, variations are countless and unique.
-Yet, they all conserve the character of the original design to some degree – providing an impressive cohesiveness.
-Below I explore one method of composing a piece out of a single sample in Lumit that involves: duplication, editing, FX, multi-sampling, and re-triggering.
+Yet, they all somewhat conserve the original design's character - providing an impressive cohesiveness.
+Below, I explore one method of composing a piece out of a single sample in Lumit that involves duplication, editing, FX, multi-sampling, and re-triggering.
+I will use this sample from Loop Masters for my example.

 STEP 1 - Make Duplicates and Raw Edits

-Firstly, duplicate the original sample 8-10 times.
-For each copy, make a unique edit and bounce it .
 I like to keep my arrangement intentions in mind when I make edits.
 I figured I would need a kit of percussive sounds and a few longer samples for melodic instruments.
-So, I made 5 percussive edits and 4 longer edits.
-At this point the session should look something like this….
+So, I made five percussive edits and 4 longer edits.
+At this point, the session should look something like this….

 After making your edits, you can delete the duplicates and consolidate the session like so…